pulumi/pulumi/docs/design/security.md

-# Coconut Security
+# Lumi Security

 *WARNING: this document is out-of-date.
 Most of the thinking here will apply as we move to a thicker [x-cloud]( x-cloud.md) abstraction layer.
 Some of it may very well matter for the resource provider model, although I think not, as we seem to be leaning towards thin configuration management for those layers.
-Clearly all of these topics will also matter when authenticating with a hosted Coconut service, but we are a ways away from thinking about that.*
+Clearly all of these topics will also matter when authenticating with a hosted Lumi service, but we are a ways away from thinking about that.*

-Coconut's security concepts are inspired by [UNIX's security model](https://en.wikipedia.org/wiki/Unix_security) in addition to [AWS's IAM system](http://docs.aws.amazon.com/IAM/latest/UserGuide/id.html).
+Lumi's security concepts are inspired by [UNIX's security model](https://en.wikipedia.org/wiki/Unix_security) in addition to [AWS's IAM system](http://docs.aws.amazon.com/IAM/latest/UserGuide/id.html).

 ## Personas

-Coconut's architecture is flexible enough to describe a range of scenarios -- from single- to multi-tenant -- and team sizes -- from small developer teams doing DevOps to large Enterprise organizations with dedicated IT operations departments.
-Although the details for different points on this spectrum vary greatly, Coconut attempts to choose smart defaults that encourage best practices like [defense in depth]( https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) and the [principle of least privilege]( https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+Lumi's architecture is flexible enough to describe a range of scenarios -- from single- to multi-tenant -- and team sizes -- from small developer teams doing DevOps to large Enterprise organizations with dedicated IT operations departments.
+Although the details for different points on this spectrum vary greatly, Lumi attempts to choose smart defaults that encourage best practices like [defense in depth]( https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) and the [principle of least privilege]( https://en.wikipedia.org/wiki/Principle_of_least_privilege).